-It is easy to see that the latter definition is too broad to build any theory based on it.
-Nonetheless, for certain classes of structural restrictions such theory can be developed, and of special interest is the case when $\mathcal{H}$ is {\em up-closed}.
+The latter definition is too broad.
+Nonetheless, for certain classes of structural restrictions the tractability/intractability can be explained by algebraic means, and of special interest is the case when $\mathcal{H}$ is {\em up-closed}.

-\begin{definition} A family of relational structures $\mathcal{H}$ is called {\em closed under inverse homomorphisms} (or {\em up-closed} for short) if whenever $\mathbf{R}' \to \mathbf{R}$ and $\mathbf{R} \in \mathcal{H}$, then also $\mathbf{R}' \in \mathcal{H}$. \end{definition}
+\begin{definition} A family of relational structures $\mathcal{H}$ is called {\bf closed under inverse homomorphisms} (or {\bf up-closed} for short) if whenever $\mathbf{R}' \to \mathbf{R}$ and $\mathbf{R} \in \mathcal{H}$, then also $\mathbf{R}' \in \mathcal{H}$. \end{definition}

-The key tool in the analysis of Hybrid (V)CSPs with up-closed structural restrictions is a construction of so called ``lifted'' language that appeared first in~\cite{kolmogorov15:mrt}.
-In this construction, given arbitrary $\bR\in\calH$ one constructs a language $\bGamma_\bR$ over a finite domain, such that for tractability of $\textsc{(V)CSP}_\mathcal{H}(\bGamma)$, the tractability of $\textsc{(V)CSP}(\bGamma_\bR)$ is {\em necessary}.
+Examples of hybrid CSPs with up-closed structural restrictions include such studied problems as a digraph $H$-coloring for an acyclic input digraph~\cite{swarts} or for an input digraph with odd girth at least $k$~\cite{kolmogorov15:mrt}, renamable Horn Boolean CSPs~\cite{GREEN20081094} and etc. The key tool in their analysis is a construction of the so called lifted language that appeared first in~\cite{kolmogorov15:mrt}.
+In this construction, given arbitrary $\bR\in\calH$ one constructs a language $\Gamma_\bR$ over a finite domain, such that for tractability of $\textsc{VCSP}_\mathcal{H}(\bGamma)$, the tractability of $\textsc{VCSP}(\Gamma_\bR)$ is {\em necessary}.